 Since November 21, 2008, the on-line vendor fee has been a fixed percentage of net sales, plus applicable gross receipts taxes, with no additional terminal fees as in previous agreements.
 The on-line fee increases or decreases as draw game and instant ticket net sales increase or decrease.
 Effective November 22, 2015, the Lottery entered into an agreement for on-line vendor services following the issuance of a Request for Proposals in May 2015.
 Only one of the three on-line vendors provided a proposal for these services.
 The system includes the supply, installation, maintenance, service, and operation of a communication network, a new back office accounting system, new lottery terminals and peripheral equipment for the Lottery's existing and future retailers, ticket scanners to enable players to check their tickets for prizes. self-service ticket vending machines that sell both instant and draw game tickets, disaster recovery services, and various employees to operate the system and provide sales and marketing support to the Lottery.
-For fiscal years 2017 and 2016, the changes in the on-line vendor fees for the two fiscal years are consistent with the changes in draw game and instant ticket net sales for the fiscal years along with the increase in the vendor contract pricing as of November 2015 and are equivalent to 3.66% and 2.77% of gross revenues for the two years, respectively.
+For fiscal years 2018 and 2017, the changes in the on-line vendor fees for the two fiscal years are consistent with the changes in draw game and instant ticket net sales for the fiscal years along with the increase in the vendor contract pricing as of November 2015 and are equivalent to 3.63% and 3.66% of gross revenues for the two years, respectively.

 Advertising money is expended to market the Lottery and its products to the public and to inform the public about the games that are available, the jackpot and top prize amounts for the draw games, to provide security tips and gambling awareness for our players, and benefit messages to New Mexico students and their families, and to keep the lottery products fresh in the public's minds, all in order to maximize sales.
-Advertising expense was approximately 1.69% and 1.33% of gross revenues, respectively, for fiscal years 2017 and 2016 and stayed within the Lottery Board approved budgets of \$2,261,000 and \$2,200,000, respectively, for each fiscal year.
-In fiscal year 2017 and 2016, the advertising dollars were again maximized by purchasing advertising for the entire year at the beginning of the year.
-In fiscal years 2017 and 2016, the annual buys provided \$2.3 million and \$1.2 million, respectively, of additional advertising without any added cost, more than doubling the advertising budget in fiscal year 2017.
+Advertising expense was approximately 1.32% and 1.69% of gross revenues, respectively, for fiscal years 2018 and 2017 and stayed within the Lottery Board approved budgets of \$2,026,000 and \$2,261,000, respectively, for each fiscal year.
+In fiscal year 2018 and 2017, the advertising dollars were again maximized by purchasing advertising for the entire year at the beginning of the year.
+In fiscal years 2018 and 2017, the annual buys and cost savings provided nearly \$2.1 million and \$2.3 million, respectively, of additional advertising without any added cost.

-In fiscal years 2010 the Lottery signed a new contract with its primary ticket printer effective in March of that year.
+In fiscal year 2010 the Lottery signed a new contract with its primary ticket printer effective in March of that year.
 Under this contract, the instant tickets are owned by the vendor with the Lottery expensing the cost to ticket vendor fees and paying for the tickets as a percentage of net instant sales when the tickets are sold.
 In addition, in March 2010, the Lottery signed a contract with a secondary printer, whereby the Lottery would be purchasing the tickets printed.
 These tickets are included in inventory with the cost of the tickets being recorded as ticket vendor fees as the tickets are consigned to retailers.
 Both contracts were extended for four additional years in March 2014.
-In addition, in both fiscal year 2017 and 2016, the cost for any licensing fees or special printing costs are also included in ticket vendor fees.
-The ticket vendor fees for both fiscal year 2017 and 2016 are .93% and .85% of gross revenues and are consistent with net instant ticket sales for each fiscal year.
+In March 2018, the Lottery signed a new contract with its primary vendor; again, paying for the tickets as a percentage of net instant sales when the tickets are sold.
+In addition, in both fiscal year 2018 and 2017, the cost for any licensing fees or special printing costs are also included in ticket vendor fees.
+The ticket vendor fees for both fiscal year 2018 and 2017 are .93% of gross revenues.